-If one of the scene partners cannot make it on the day the scene is due, I will take his or her part, giving some compensation to the actor who does perform since that actor will be working with someone "new."
+If one of the scene partners cannot make it on the day the scene is due, the stage manager will take his or her part, with my giving some compensation to the actor who does perform since that actor will be working with someone "new."
 The partner who was unable to perform must do the scene later in my office, during office hours, with my taking the role of his or her partner.
-That actor must also hand in, at the time of the office performance, a ten-page paper on an assigned topic (on the play in question), as well as the 2-3 page paper (see #2 below) normally written about the actor's experience rehearsing the scene with a partner.
+That actor must also hand in, at the time of the office performance, a ten-page paper (where the scene is put within the larger context of your interpretation of the play), as well as the 2-3 page paper (see #2 below) normally written about the actor's experience rehearsing the scene with a partner.
 The grade for scene work will be the average of the performance, the short paper, and the ten-page paper.